CSE-362-2025/BoardGameProject/notes.md

 - I'm going with each tile generates a random effect

+### Board

+- Tile positions start at 1 and increase sequentially
+- Side paths are normal paths + 100 to their position

+### Player Interaction

+- Have a pool of events that

 ## To-do

 - Add a way to move in a different direction after a stop tile. (done ish)